Visit Haute-Savoie in 7 days

 • Price: CHF 8 (~8 €)

-4. Walk along the quays and Conservatory Garden
+4. Walk along the quays and the Conservatory garden

-End your visit with a stroll along the Rive quays, up to the Conservatory Garden.
-This flowered park overlooks the port and offers a splendid view of the lake, the French mountains in the distance, and...
-Yvoire, where you came from.
-A calm moment to beautifully close this Swiss interlude.
+Finish your visit with a walk along the Rive quays to the Conservatory garden.
+This flowered park overlooks the port and offers a splendid view of the lake, the distant French mountains, and… Yvoire, where you came from.
+A quiet moment to end this Swiss interlude beautifully.

 Practical information

-Bonus tip: if you have a little more time, visit the Roman archaeological site of Colonia Iulia Equestris (just outside the center), which recalls Nyon’s importance in the Antique era.
+Bonus tip: if you have some extra time, visit the Roman archaeological site of Colonia Iulia Equestris (just outside the center), which recalls the importance of Nyon in ancient times.

 • Company: CGN (General Navigation Company on Lake Léman)

-• Timetable: regular crossings from April to October, with 5 to 8 round trips per day in high season.
+• Hours: regular crossings from April to October, with 5 to 8 round trips per day in high season.

-• Prices: about 17 € one way for an adult (discounts for children, family, Swisspass or Léman Pass available).
+• Rates: about 17 € one-way for an adult (discounts for children, families, Swisspass or Léman Pass available).

-• Ticketing: at the Yvoire port ticket offices, online on the CGN website or through certain tourist offices.
+• Tickets: at the Yvoire port ticket offices, online on the CGN website or via some tourist offices.

-• Good to know: bicycles are accepted on board (with supplement), as well as dogs on a leash.
-Bring your ID card or passport, as you cross an international border.
+• Good to know: bicycles are accepted on board (with supplement), as well as dogs on leashes.
+Remember your ID card or passport, as you cross an international border.

 • Currency: On the Swiss side, although some shops accept euros, prefer credit cards or Swiss francs.
-If you pay in euros, change will most likely be returned in Swiss francs.
+If you pay in euros, your change will most likely be given in Swiss Francs.

 Why choose this cruise?